neg4n/next-api-compose/.github/README.md

 ## Introduction

-This library provides hassle-free way of composing multiple middleware functions into one [Next.js API Route Handler][next-api-route-handlers]'s method in the **[App Directory][next-app-router-intro]** router.
+This library provides a hassle-free way of composing multiple middleware functions into one [Next.js API Route Handler][next-api-route-handlers]'s method in the **[App Directory][next-app-router-intro]** router.

 > [!IMPORTANT]
 > The `2.0.0` version of the library supports both [app] and pages directory API utilities.
 If you're still using Pages Router and you want to migrate from versions below `2.0.0`, please read [migration guide](./MIGRATE_V2.md).